 In order to apply for financial aid, a student must file a Free Application for Federal Student Aid (FAFSA).
 Students must file the FAFSA electronically by visiting www.fafsa.ed.gov.
 There is no fee with this application.
 Early Fall semester applicants with need, who file before April 15, will receive first consideration for campus-based aid programs, which are subject to funding limitations.
 Late applications are placed on a waiting list throughout the year.
 A student may receive one source of aid or a combination of federal and state aid.
 However, the amount of aid received is limited by the student's educational cost, family contribution and aid availability.
-If selected for verification, the student and family must provide documentation of all 2011 taxable income with IRS tax transcripts if the student does not use the data retrieval tool and non-taxable income (snap, household size, number in college, etc.).
-All non-taxable income information provided should be representative of the last calendar year (2011 for the 2012-2013 aid year).
+If selected for verification, the student and family must provide documentation of all 2008 taxable income (signed copies of 1040, 1040A or 1040EZ; with W-2's) and non-taxable income (social security benefits, social services, child support, etc.).
+All non-taxable income information provided should be representative of the last calendar year (2008 for the 2009-10 aid year).